Bob Snodgrass

 Snodgrass is credited with having invented (by accident, he says) color changing glass, a type of borosilicate glass mixed (fumed) with gold and/or silver, which changes colors as the dark resin builds up on the inside of the glass.
-He founded the Eugene Glass School.

 The documentary film Degenerate Art depicts the glass subculture that Snodgrass helped to create.
 He has been called the "Godfather of glass."

-Apprentices

-Snodgrass taught in Oregon many younger artists how to create functional glass art, including Jason Harris of Jerome Baker Designs (company), who gained notoriety throughout the 1990s on the west coast for his high quality glass bongs and pipes.
-Jerome Baker Designs had its assets seized during Operation Pipe Dreams, a federal operation to prosecute glass blowers in the United States.
-After legalization, Jerome Baker Designs began picking up steam again, ultimately creating the world's largest bong at 24-feet high and 800 pounds.

-Snodgrass's apprentices also went on to teach many other famous glassblowers.
-One of which being Andrew Young (Drue Downs).
-He now continues to blow glass twenty seven years later.
-He shows his success via his shorty bull ATM, Boxer Mercury The Magnificent, and alchemy rug.